Nohalottt/Nohalottt/README.md

-- 👋 Hi, I’m @Nohalottt
+- 👋 Hi, I’m NOUHAILA FARAJY
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  JEE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 if you have any remarks on my work give me advice to develop my skills  and thanks

 <!---
 Nohalottt/Nohalottt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.